AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-move-test-cases-to-folder-and-feature.md

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/select-feature-button.png)

 13. To check whether the **Test Cases** have been moved or not, click on the **Toggle Tree** button.
+    > The function of the *Toggle Tree* button is to expand or collapse the hierarchial structure for better organization and navigation.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/toggle-free.png)

 14. Click on the required **Feature** where the selected **Test Cases** have been moved.
+    > Checking the required *Feature* where test cases have been moved is necessary to ensure accurate categorization and organized management of test cases based on their relevant functionalities.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/check-feature.png)